The Cheeky Monkey Media Blog

 7. Consider your medium and tone.
 Not everyone communicates the same way.

-This is one of the things we talked about a bit in my guest post.
 When you are creating a website or hub for your online community, you need to consider how your target audience prefers to interact:

 - Do they like reading and writing blogs?